bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach saves the original list and mutates a copy of that list or array, while map mutates the source.

 2. What is the difference between a function and a method?

+Functions are defined outside of classes, Methods are defined inside of classes.

 3. What is closure?

+closure gives you access to the outer scope while being nested inside of the function

 4. Describe the four rules of the 'this' keyword.

+Is the function called by new
+Is the function called by call, apply, or bind
+Is the function called as a method
+Is the function called in the global scope

 5. Why do we need super() in an extended class?

+super refers to its parent, to call down the properties

 ## Project Set up